Track your parcel here

 With Parcel Monitor, keeping tabs on parcels in the United States is as simple as opening the app or a browser tab.
 Simply type your tracking number into the search bar on the site or app, and the latest scans appear in seconds.
 If you'd rather not check manually all the time, you can sign up for email notifications to get alerts the moment your parcel status changes.
 A neat shortcut — connect Gmail and Parcel Monitor will spot your new shipments on its own, no manual entry needed.
 So if you have several parcels on the way to or from the United States, you can keep an eye on them all from one screen.
 Whether it's an order you've been eagerly waiting for or just a routine delivery, you'll always know exactly where it is — and when to expect it at your door.

-Which carriers can I track in the US?
+Which delivery companies can I follow across the US?

 All the big names and most of the smaller ones too.
 USPS, UPS, FedEx, and Amazon Logistics handle the bulk of US deliveries between them.
 Regional players like OnTrac and LaserShip cover the West Coast and East Coast respectively.
 DHL Express, FedEx International, and UPS Worldwide manage cross-border shipments coming into and going out of the country.
 For specialty deliveries, we also track Spee-Dee, Pitney Bowes, and a long tail of niche couriers.
 You don't need to know which one's on your parcel — paste the tracking number and we'll figure it out from the format.